amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 2. Build, a convolution neural network in Keras that predicts steering angles from images
 3. Train and validate the model with a training and validation set
 4. Test that the model successfully drives around track one without leaving the road
+  * This model is stored in [model.h5](model.h5).
+  * The video of this model at work is in this [movie](drive.mp4).
 5. Summarize the results with a written report

 [//]: # (Image References)

 [image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
+[image2]: ./examples/center-driving.gif "Center Image"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
+[image3]: ./examples/center.jpg "Recovery Image"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
+[image4]: ./examples/left.jpg "Recovery Image"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
+[image5]: ./examples/right.jpg "Recovery Image"
-[image6]: ./examples/placeholder_small.png "Normal Image"
+[image6]: ./examples/unflipped-im.jpg "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"
+[image7]: ./examples/flipped-im.jpg "Flipped Image"
 [lossplots]: ./examples/lossplots.png "Losses"

 ## Rubric Points